 Elsewhere, attacks against pleasure craft are now rare but continue to occur occasionally, particularly in remote anchorages — including parts of the Caribbean, Venezuela, Papua New Guinea, and the Philippines, where reports of armed boardings persist.

-Treat your yacht as you would your home — and your dinghy and outboard as your car.
-Leaving doors, hatches, or valuables unsecured invites trouble in all but the most isolated anchorages.
+Treat your yacht as you would your home.
+Leaving doors, hatches, or valuables unsecured invites trouble, even in what appear to be the most isolated anchorages.

 Lock up when leaving the boat or turning in for the night.

-Stow valuables out of sight and avoid leaving tempting items on deck.
+Stow valuables out of sight and avoid leaving tempting items on deck at all times when in port/at anchor.

 Plan ahead: Review the Noonsite security information for each country on your route, and for the Caribbean, check the excellent Caribbean Safety and Security Net.